 Bárður sounds like a character from the Lord of the Rings, but J.R.R.
 Tolkien got a lot of his ideas apparently from listening to Icelandic folklore, when his Icelandic au pair was telling the stories to his children at bedtime.
 J.R.R.
 Tolkien started writing the Lord of the Rings at the time the Icelandic au pair, Arndís - Adda from Bíldudalur in the Westfjords of Iceland, was working for him.

-Here are links to all of the Snæfellsnes blogs in this series:
+Here are links to all of the Snæfellsnes travel-blogs in this series: